CAADE/CAADE/docs/Solution/Solution-Docker.rst

 Registry Configuration
 ----------------------

-An RSA keey is needed for the local Docker Registry.
+An RSA key is needed for the local Docker Registry.
 This can be done with OpenSSL.
 The docker-compose.yaml file for the deployment of CAADE stores in volumes that are monunted into the containter.
 The domain.key and domain.cert files should be accessible.